kirilenkobm/BDCSP/README.md

 What is the problem: [1].
 Is also np complete in case of binary alphabet:[2].
 Coming soon.

-Here, I suggest an efficient algorithm, that solves decisional version of the closest string problem over the binary alphabet in polynomial time.
-Likely, this is a good approximation.
-More details in the following article:
+Here, I suggest an polynomial approximation for this task with precision measurements.

 <https://example.com>